arcweb/arcwell/packages/README.md

 docker build --target production -t arcwell-production .
 ```
 When deploying with either one of these builds one would want to make sure to set the running environment's variables to
 values appropriate for production.
-See ```packages/server/.env.example``` for possible environment variables
+See ```packages/server/.env.example``` for possible environment variables.